azurebookresource/chapters/Chapter 6/Section 4/Part 2/readme.txt

 pig –x mapreduce

-### 3. Execute pig 4 pig scripts in Start the Pig Grunt Shell:
+### 3. Execute the four pig scripts in max-temperature.pig one by one:

+grunt>

 ### 4. Terminate the GrGrunt Shell: